sfomuseum/reminder/README.md

 # reminder

-An simple and opinionate tool for managing and dispatching reminders.
+An simple and opinionated tool for managing and dispatching reminders before an event is scheduled to occur.

 ## Motivation